DanieleGioia/ATO/README.md

 | atoCVaR  | It minimizes the $$\text{CVaR}_{\alpha}$$ following the $\alpha$ = **CVaR_alpha** selected in './etc/ato_Params', while providing a minimum expected net profit according to the **CVaR_expected_profit**.
 | atoCVaRProfit   | It maximizes the expected net profit while bounding the $$\text{CVaR}_{\alpha} $$ according to the **atoProfitCVaR_limit** value in './etc/ato_Params' with an $\alpha$ level of *atoProfitCVaR_alpha*.
 | atoEV  | It maximizes the expected net profit of the problem without a recourse function, thus operating in one single stage with averaged constraints.
-| atoPI  | In this version of the ATO problem, we assume we have Perfect Information (PI) of the demand, thus produce optimally.
+| atoPI  | In this version of the ATO problem, we assume we have Perfect Information (PI) of the demand in a **multi-stage** setting, thus produce optimally.
 This allows the calculation of the EVPI (Expected Value of Perfect Information).
 | atoRP  | Standard Two-Stage stochastic LP model with recourse of the ATO problem, treated with the well-konwn Sampling Average Approximation (SAA).
+| atoRP_multi  | Standard Two-Stage stochastic LP model with recourse of the ATO problem from a rolling-horizon point of view, with holding costs and lost sales, treated with the well-konwn Sampling Average Approximation (SAA).
 | atoRPMultiStage  | This model represents the demand uncertainty by means of a scenario tree with personalizable length and branching factors trough the **branching_factors** vector in './etc/ato_Params'.
 It supports seasonality throughout the scenario and can rely on multiple nodes per time-steps as well as average approximations.
 An extended discussion of the model is presented in our paper "**Rolling horizon policies for multi-stage stochastic assemble-to-order problems**".
-| atoRP_approx_comp  | This class contains two sub-classes.
+| atoRP_approx_comp  | This class contains two sub-classes made for generating and applying two-stage models with a end-of-horizon value function on multi-stage settings.
 On the one hand, **AtoRP_approx_comp_v** serves to approximate the value of the initial inventory according to a first-order analysis on a Two-Stage setting.
 On the other hand, **AtoRP_approx_comp** applies the approximate value of the inventory following a linear piecewise value function defined by its breakpoints and slopes.

 ## FOSVA